Assessing the Business Process Modeling Competences of Large Language Models: Preliminaries

 \subsection{Large Language Models}

-We refer to a Large Language Model (LLM) as a language model, pretrained on large amounts of text, that exhibits strong knowledge about natural language and the world around us \cite{Jurafsky_speech_2024}.
+We refer to an LLM as a language model, pretrained on large amounts of text, that exhibits strong knowledge about natural language and world facts \cite{Jurafsky_speech_2024}.
 It processes and generates natural language, making it a generative machine learning model.
-LLMs are neural networks with billions of trainable parameters, comprising stacked layers of transformer blocks with the attention mechanism \cite{Vaswani_attention_2023}.
-Such models can be prompted, i.e., they generate answers based on the instruction in the prompt and the input received.
+LLMs are neural networks with (typically) billions of trainable parameters, comprising stacked transformer blocks \cite{Vaswani_attention_2023} consisting of multi-head self-attention and position-wise feed-forward layers.
+Such LLMs can be prompted, i.e., they generate answers based on the instruction in the prompt and the input received.
 This makes them particularly useful for solving a variety of tasks.

-\autoref{tab:LLM_overview_technical_data} provides an overview of open-source LLM families that will be used in the benchmark presented in \autoref{chap:exp_settings}, characterized by their parameter count, i.e., the number of trainable parameters in the model, indicating their size, and their context length.
-The context length defines the maximum number of tokens an LLM can process at once, limiting how much information it can take into account when generating the output.
-Another important parameter for LLMs is the temperature, which controls the uncertainty or randomness in the generation process \cite{Peeperkorn_Temperature_2024} and is often described as the parameter that enables creativity in LLMs.
+\autoref{tab:LLM_overview_technical_data} provides an overview of open-source LLM families that will be considered in this study, characterized by their parameter count, i.e., the number of trainable parameters in the LLM, indicating their size, and their context length.
+The context length defines the maximum number of tokens the LLM can process at once, limiting how much information it can take into account when generating the output.
+Another important parameter for LLMs is the temperature, which rescales the output probability distribution before sampling, influencing randomness of the outputs \cite{Peeperkorn_Temperature_2024} and is often described as the parameter that enables creativity in LLMs.